 If students submit assignments after the due date without (prior) approval of the examiner then a penalty of 5% of the total marks gained by the student for the assignment may apply for each working day late up to ten working days at which time a mark of zero may be recorded.
 No assignments will be accepted after model answers have been posted.

 Requirements for student to be awarded a passing grade in the course:

-To be assured of receiving a passing grade a student must achieve at least 50% of the total weighted marks available for the course and satisfactorily complete the sector-based Professional Experience.
+To be assured of receiving a passing grade a student must achieve at least 50% of the total weighted marks available for the course and must satisfactorily complete the sector-based professional experience.

 Method used to combine assessment results to attain final grade:

 The final grades for students will be assigned on the basis of the aggregate of the weighted marks obtained for each of the summative assessment items in the course.

 There is no examination in this course.

 Examination period when Deferred/Supplementary examinations will be held:

 As there are no examinations in this course, there will be no deferred or supplementary examinations.